 - Article 2 – Admission and Establishment of the new state.

 - Article 3 – Formation of new states and alteration of areas, boundaries, and the name of existing states.

 Part 2 – Art.
 5 to art.
 11

 - Article 5 – Citizenship at the commencement of the constitution.

-- Article 6- Rights of citizenship of certain person who have migrated to India from Pakistan.
+- Article 6- Rights of citizenship of a certain person who has migrated to India from Pakistan.